 For centuries there were differences of opinion among the specialists as to which stones deserved to be called sapphires.

-Finally, it was agreed that the ruby-red ones, colored by chrome, should be called ‘rubies’ and all those which were not ruby-red ‘sapphires’.
+Finally, it was agreed that the ruby-red ones, colored by chrome.
+It should be called ‘rubies’ and all those which were not ruby-red ‘sapphires’.

-The presence of small amounts of other elements, especially iron and chrome, are responsible for the coloring, turning a crystal that was basically white into a blue, red, yellow, pink or greenish sapphire.
+The presence of small amounts of other elements, especially iron and chrome.
+These are responsible for the coloring, turning a crystal that was basically white into a blue, red, yellow, pink or greenish sapphire.

 However, this does not mean that every corundum is also a sapphire.